-These local artists gleaned materials from the Metro Central Station for six months and made art that was shown in a public exhibition at Disjecta Gallery in fall 2013.
+These local artists will glean materials from the Metro Central Station for six months and create art that will be shown in a public exhibition at Disjecta Gallery in August 2014.

 Sarah is a mixed-media artist who works predominantly with collaged materials and found imagery in order to create narrative-based pieces that explore human archetypes, frameworks and traditions of storytelling, and the relationship between word and image.
 She sees landfills as truly modern mythical landscapes where our waste system exists as a direct expression of what we, as a society, wish to abandon, release or forget.

 She received her BFA in Printmaking from Washington University in St. Louis and has participated in several group exhibitions and one solo exhibition since 2005.
 She is proposing to create a series of bas-relief sculptures that investigate contemporary female identity evidenced within our waste stream by gleaning materials that have been obviously manufactured for, tangibly used by, or symbolically representative of women.

 Francesa is a mixed media artist who enjoys working in found materials as a way to celebrate that which is already on its way to being forgotten by diverting the discards of our community back into the transformative spotlight of artistic endeavor.
 Her work is primarily focused on collage but she also creates 3-dimensional pieces.

 She received a BFA in Furniture Design from the Rhode Island School of Design and has participated in numerous group and solo shows since 2003.
 She proposes to glean the following materials: plastics and other flexible materials that can be transformed with hand tools into wearable art; paper fabrics and flat materials that can be transformed into two-dimensional collage works; and metal and wood that has the potential to be transformed into durable outdoor art or furniture.